ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/applications/onedrive-for-business.md

+Microsoft OneDrive for Business
 ---

-title: "Microsoft OneDrive for Business"
-weight: 20
-description: "This section describes the design decisions associated with Microsoft OneDrive for Business."
+This section describes the design decisions associated with Microsoft OneDrive for Business.
----

 Microsoft OneDrive for Business provides a robust cloud storage platform for government organisations.
 This OneDrive for Business section considers the client component only.
 The configuration of the server component of OneDrive for Business is contained in the Office 365 Solution Overview document.